 The top things to do in Paris are sightseeing and shopping.
-That's the two main reasons the city is the number one tourist city in the world.
-Add to it the famous French food and restaurants, some of the best art museums in the world, the many concert venues, top sport events such as Roland Garros, Tour de France and the Marathon, Disneyland and Parc Asterix amusement parks.
+That's the two main reasons the city is year after year the world's most visited.
+Add to it the famous French food and restaurants, incredible art museums, the many concert venues, top sport events such as Roland Garros, Tour de France and the Marathon, Disneyland and Parc Asterix amusement parks.
 There are so many things to do in the City of Lights it is hard to choose.
 The top seven things to do.
+Trip to Paris.

 You have one day.
 For convenience, take a half a day or a one day Paris bus tour to see the essentials of the city.